Chief Executive Officer

 Membership and Commercial Partnerships

-Jamie Bulgin is Director, Membership, with overall responsibility for relations with all financial institutions worldwide, ranging from central banks and sovereign wealth funds to debt management offices and treasuries.
+Jamie Bulgin is Lead Relationship Director, Macro-economic coverage, with overall responsibility for relations with all financial institutions worldwide, ranging from central banks and sovereign wealth funds to debt management offices and treasuries.

 Bulgin re-joined OMFIF in February 2014, having been involved in its inception in 2009/10.
 In the intervening period he spent four years at OMFIF’s sister company Lafferty Group, including a spell managing operations at the International Academy of Retail Banking – a new academy launched to improve standards in retail banking.